-The activities and projects developed as a result of the RRTP will aim to have a positive impact across all services in Midlothian.
-This will result in households spending less time in temporary accommodation.
-An increased emphasis on the prevention of homelessness by helping people remain in their accommodation.
+The impact of activities and projects developed since the original RRTP implementation in 2018 have already had a positive impact in Midlothian.
+Many of the early initiatives sought to reduce the overall number of open homeless cases, and reduce the time taken for a homeless person to secure permanent housing in Midlothian and reduce the time spent in temporary accommodation.
+The revised RRPT seeks to build on those strong foundations and continue to have a positive impact across all services.
+The revised RRTP will continue to address long term homelessness while also developing initiatives which have a preventative focus by helping people remain in their accommodation.
 Where this is not possible housing options advice and support will be provided to secure suitable accommodation before becoming homeless.
-Where temporary accommodation is required, ensuring this is of a good standard and affordable.
+Where temporary accommodation is required ensuring this is of a good standard and affordable.

 This will lead to more sustainable communities where people at risk of being homeless are able to thrive and live independently within their local community.
-The close partnership working with other agencies will result in improve heath and equality outcomes across all services.
+The close partnership working with other agencies will result in improve health and equality outcomes across all services.